15 years modeling the wind

 Modeled wind resource data for the wind industry.

-Vortex LES (Large Eddy Simulations) is probably the most measurement-like synthetic dataset currently available in the market including 3-seconds gust and turbulence intensity (TI) time-series at any location wordlwide.
+Vortex LES is the most measurement-like synthetic dataset currently available.
+It includes a 3-seconds gust and turbulence intensity time-series at any location worldwide.

 What are our customers saying about us?

 “Thank you very much for your constant and very helpful support.
 We are really glad that we have you as a competent service provider on our side.”

 “I have been very impressed by the service that Vortex has provided to us to date.”